+First Reading: Peter Instructs Cornelius

+Acts 10:34.37-43

-First Reading: Peter Instructs Cornelius Acts 10:34, 37-43 Peter addressed Cornelius and his household: 'You must have heard about the recent happenings in Judaea; about Jesus of Nazareth and how he began in Galilee, after John had been preaching baptism.
+Peter addressed Cornelius and his household: "You must have heard about the recent happenings in Judaea; about Jesus of Nazareth and how he began in Galilee, after John had been preaching baptism.
 God had anointed him with the Holy Spirit and with power, and because God was with him, Jesus went about doing good and curing all who had fallen into the power of the devil.
 Now I, and those with me, can witness to everything he did throughout the countryside of Judaea and in Jerusalem itself: and also to the fact that they killed him by hanging him on a tree, yet three days afterwards God raised him to life and allowed him to be seen, not by the whole people but only by certain witnesses God had chosen beforehand.
 Now we are those witnesses - we have eaten and drunk with him after his resurrection from the dead - and he has ordered us to proclaim this to his people and to tell them that God has appointed him to judge everyone, alive or dead.
-It is to him that all the prophets bear this witness: that all who believe in Jesus will have their sins forgiven through his name.'
+It is to him that all the prophets bear this witness: that all who believe in Jesus will have their sins forgiven through his name."

 Peter was speaking to Cornelius.
 Cornelius was the Roman centurion who already reverenced God and had had a vision that he should invite Peter to come and instruct him.
-Peter emphasises that Jesus was a real human being: he went about bringing God's peace to everyone he could meet; nevertheless, he was executed as a criminal; so God reacted by raising him from death to a life that was totally new; this was the fulfilment of all the promises made to Israel, bringing to completion God's plan in creation.
+Peter shows that Jesus was a real human being.
+He went about bringing God's peace to everyone he could meet.
+Nevertheless, he was executed as a criminal.
+But then he was raised from death to a life that was totally new.
+This was the fulfilment of all the promises made to Israel, bringing to completion God's plan in creation.
 Life moved into a new gear.
-Peter goes on to state that God has appointed the Risen Jesus to judge the living and the dead.
+Peter expresses this when he says that God has appointed the Risen Jesus to judge the living and the dead.
 The Jews expected that at the end of time, at the completion of all things, God would come to set everything to rights, to judge things according to their true worth.
 Now Peter says that Jesus is the one who will be this judge.
 Jesus is the Lord who will bring all things to completion and to judgment.
+By his rising from the dead Jesus has supreme authority over the whole world.
+Paul put it in this way: he said that Jesus was 'constituted Son of God in power' by the resurrection.

+How can we be more effective witnesses to the Risen Lord?

+Second Reading: New Life in Christ

+Colossians 3:1-4

-By his rising from the dead Jesus is given supreme authority over the whole world.
-In Paul's words, Jesus was 'constituted Son of God in power' by the resurrection.
-Do I really believe that Jesus is 'Son of God in power' by his resurrection?
-Do I act as though I believed it?
-Second Reading: New Life in Christ Colossians 3:1-4 Since you have been brought back to true life with Christ, you must look for the things that are in heaven, where Christ is sitting, at God's right hand.
+Since you have been brought back to true life with Christ, you must look for the things that are in heaven, where Christ is, sitting at God's right hand.
 Let your thoughts be on heavenly things, not on the things that are on the earth, because you have died, and now the life you have is hidden with Christ in God.
 But when Christ is revealed - and he is your life - you too will be revealed in all your glory with him.

-It is the Spirit of Christ which spurs me on.
+I am growing into Christ;

+I share his inheritance.